Breast Health Center

 Screening mammography checks for changes in the breast and helps diagnose breast cancer and other conditions.
 For this we use 2D and 3D mammography.
 2D mammography takes digital pictures of the breast.
 It's the current standard for breast imaging and is used at all HealthPartners mammography locations.

 Tomosynthesis (3D mammography) takes 3D images of the breast, which gives a better view of the size, shape and location of any areas of concern.
-Screening mammography is available at both Lakeview Hospital and Stillwater Medical Group locations.
+Screening mammography is available at both Lakeview Hospital and HealthPartners Clinic in Stillwater and Somerset.

 Diagnostic mammography looks more closely at a specific area.
 Lumps, thickening of the nipple, or other abnormalities may be found in a screening.